International Trade in Goods by Enterprise Characteristics

 Trade in Goods by Enterprise Characteristics is an annual measurement of enterprises involved in foreign trade and their characteristics, stated in number of enterprises and value.
 The statistics are grouped by economic activity, enterprise size, partner countries, ownership, type of trade and concentration of trade.
-The statistics can be found our statbank under the subject External Economy.
+The statistics can be found in our statbank under the subject External Economy.

 These statistics are compiled by combining data for International Trade in Goods (ITGS) with Business register data.
 Data is validated by comparing data with the sources used for compiling the statistics and by comparing the different tables compiled in this statistic.

 These statistics are relevant for analysts and enterprises, for analyses of e.g. globalization and enterprises which contribute to external trade in Denmark.

 The accuracy for International Trade in Goods by Enterprise Characteristics is closely related to the accuracy of International Trade in Goods Statistics which is high on an aggregated level.
 The revisions follow the revision structure of International Trade in Goods Statistics.

 These statistics are published 10 months after the reference period.
 They are published without any delays.